 - A house with too-few bedrooms to fit the number of tenants which will cover its running costs.

 But it could also include property holdings whose returns might be calculated differently:

 The 2017 regulatory changes only applied to new BTL mortgages, not those already in place.
-It’s possible you still have longer fixed-term BTL mortgages which are as yet unaffected by the new portfolio regulations.
+You may still have longer fixed-term BTL mortgages unaffected by the new portfolio regulations.

 How could portfolio refinancing help me?

 You may be sitting on BTL mortgages fixed at higher rates than those available now.
 We're currently (Jan 2020) sourcing two-year fixed BTLs at 1.37%

 2 Change from capital to interest-only repayments

 Some landlords have chosen capital repayment BTL mortgages in the past because they might prudently choose capital repayment for a residential mortgage.